ladislavdubravsky/solana-indexing-example/README.md

 ## Prerequisites

-We will use [firehose](https://thegraph.com/docs/en/firehose/) as the core tool to index chain data and [substreams](https://thegraph.com/docs/en/substreams/) to define which data to collect, how to transform them and make them available for consumption.
+We use [firehose](https://thegraph.com/docs/en/firehose/) as the core tool to index chain data and [substreams](https://thegraph.com/docs/en/substreams/) to define which data to collect, how to transform them and make them available for consumption.

 You'll need to make the following globally available: